pfandzelter/leo-edge-failure-models/README.md

-# Failure is not an Option: Considerations for Software Fault-Tolerance in LEO Satellite Edge Computing
+# Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?

 This repository contains experiments and simulations accompanying our paper on failure scenarios for LEO edge computing.